 North San Juan is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around North San Juan, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Being a small town, North San Juan does not have a public transit system used by locals to get to and from work.
+North San Juan is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The overall education level of North San Juan is somewhat higher than in the average US city of 21.84%: 27.52% of adults 25 and older in the town have at least a bachelor's degree.